ParanoidUser/codewars-handbook/kata/7-kyu/number-of-rectangles-in-a-grid/README.md

 numberOfRectangles(4, 4) == 100
 ```

-Here is how the 3x2 grid works (Thanks to GiacomoSorbi for the idea):
+Here is how the 3x2 grid works:

 1 rectangle of size 3x2:
 ```